 College of Mount Saint Vincent students are united by a shared concern for others.
 Students are inducted into this culture of service during the First Year Experience (FYE) course, and that commitment is sustained through ongoing projects addressing hunger, homelessness, educational disparities, and human trafficking, among many others.

-The Seton Service and Leadership Scholars Program offers a special opportunity to students who have demonstrated an exemplary devotion to promoting the common good.
+The Seton Service and Leadership Program offers a special opportunity to students who have demonstrated an exemplary devotion to promoting the common good.

 Partnering with local social service agencies, students have the opportunity to volunteer with some of the most disadvantaged populations all across New York City.